godwintechlab/CCNA-Castle-Rysen/README.md

 ## Overview

-This repository documents my journey through the Cisco CCNA by designing and implementing the enterprise network for **Castle Rysen Coffee**.
+This repository documents my Cisco CCNA networking project based on **Castle Rysen Coffee**, a fictional company used to simulate a real-world enterprise network.

-The network is built incrementally as I progress through the course, with each skill adding new technologies and configurations to the same enterprise environment.
+The business consists of a Central Office(~200 users), multiple Fallout Shelters(~50 users) and several District Shops(~15 users) that must communicate securely over a reliable enterprise network.
+Throughout this project, I progressively design and implement the infrastructure needed to connect these sites while applying the networking concepts learned in each skill.

+The network is developed incrementally, with each skill building on the previous one to create a complete, secure and scalable enterprise network.
+This repository serves as both my learning documentation and a portfolio of hands-on networking projects.
 ---

 ## Project Goal